appfeat/gup/README.md

 ## Philosophy

-gup is designed around a simple idea:
+gitgo is designed around a simple idea:

 > Finishing work should feel deliberate, not rushed.